scijs/poly-roots/README.md

 - It's been translated by hand.
 Probably error prone.
 - The convergence criteria need a bit of work.
 I glossed over a couple subroutines that juggle some operations in order to prevent underflow errors, so I suspect the error estimates relative to machine epsilon aren't stricly accurate.
 I feel like it's losing a bit more precision than I'd expect though.
 - It can maybe be translated better and more effectively via f2c + emscripten.
+- The speed can be cut in half for polynomials with real coefficients by using the [rpoly.f90](http://jblevins.org/mirror/amiller/rpoly.f90) variant

 ## Usage